This post may contain affiliate links. Please read our privacy policy.

 - 2 teaspoons fresh thyme leaves

-- ¼ cup fresh parsley leaves
+- ¼ cup fresh flat-leaf parsley leaves

-- 10 ramps trimmed and cut into 1 inch pieces, leaves included
+- 10 ramps (trimmed and cut into 1-inch pieces, leaves included)

 - 1 tablespoon white wine vinegar

-- ½ cup extra virgin olive oil or more as desired
+- ½ cup extra-virgin olive oil (or more as desired)

-- Coarse or kosher salt and freshly ground pepper to taste, be liberal
+- Kosher salt and freshly ground pepper (to taste)

 - Pinch red pepper flakes